Johnson Controls – Hawley Road

-Johnson Controls’ new office space within a repurposed 1940’s Allis Chalmers manufacturing plant houses a special projects community.
-Their need for an elegant, modern work environment, harmonious with the industrial qualities of the existing building, and high-priority occupancy schedule required an extremely fast-track approach: programming, design, documentation, and construction occurred as a single phase within a span of only six-and-a-half months.
+Johnson Controls’ new corporate office space within a repurposed 1940’s Allis Chalmers manufacturing plant houses a special projects community.
+Their need for an elegant, modern work environment, harmonious with the industrial qualities of the existing building, and high-priority occupancy schedule required an extremely fast-track approach and renovation: programming, design, documentation, and construction occurred as a single phase within a span of only six-and-a-half months.

 To support continual fluctuations of occupants and space needs, the office features highly collaborative, flexible workspaces and eliminates private offices to encourage non-hierarchical knowledge sharing.
 The transformed space unites people from different work and collaboration styles and celebrates building materials from different eras, unifying the old and the new.